Post

 &prompt=consent

-openid,profile,email) for authentication-related claims offline_accessallows the application to obtain a refresh token, enabling it to request new access tokens without further user interaction, effectively extending access beyond the user’s presence.- API scopes (e.g.,
+• offline_access allows the application to obtain a refresh token, enabling it to request new access tokens without further user interaction, effectively extending access beyond the user’s presence.

-User.Read) for delegated access to resources.
-These scopes are exposed by resource applications (such as Microsoft Graph or Azure services) and, by default (unless restricted by consent policies), can be granted through user consent..defaultis a special scope value that instructs the authorization server to issue a token containing all permissions for the targeted resource that have already been consented to.
+• API scopes (e.g., User.Read) for delegated access to resources.
+These scopes are exposed by resource applications (such as Microsoft Graph or Azure services) and, by default (unless restricted by consent policies), can be granted through user consent. .default is a special scope value that instructs the authorization server to issue a token containing all permissions for the targeted resource that have already been consented to.
 If no prior consent exists, it triggers a consent prompt for all configured delegated permissions for that resource.

 ⚠️ Attention If consent has not been previously granted, using prompt=none will cause the request to fail.

 The callback endpoint receives the authorization code and calls the /token endpoint.
-The response includes a refresh token (offline_access was requested), enabling the application to maintain access by requesting new access tokens without further user interaction.
+Because offline_access was requested, the response includes a refresh token, enabling the application to maintain access by requesting new access tokens without further user interaction.

-The user consent grant is materialized in Entra ID as an OAuth2PermissionGrant object associated with the principalId representing the user for whom the delegated permissions are granted:
+The user consent grant is materialized in Entra ID as an OAuth2PermissionGrant object tied to the user’s principalId:

-In this multi-tenant scenario, this models trust externalization: a resource tenant accepts delegated access for an application originating from another tenant, creating a powerful cross-boundary attack vector.
+In this multi-tenant scenario, this models trust externalization: the resource tenant accepts delegated access for an application registered in an external tenant, creating a powerful cross-boundary attack vector.

 1